kylemaa/cs109-python/README.md

-This is python practices for Harvard CS109.
+Python practices for Harvard CS109.
-Year 2014 and 2015 combine
+Year 2014 and 2015 combine.